fred-lec/seki8600/README.md

 4. Push the changes to your fork.
 5. Open a pull request to the main repository.

+📌 Note: Please ensure that images do not exceed a maximum width of 1200 pixels.

 ## Questions or Help?

 If you have any questions or run into issues, feel free to reach out by opening an issue in the repository or contacting us directly.